NEWS

 AMPLIFY.UPWORTHY.COM / NEWS

-Supermarket keeps retraining employee with alzheimer's so she can continue working the job she loves
+Supermarket keeps retraining employee with Alzheimer's so she can continue working the job she loves

 The woman's son thanked the supermarket for everything they did selflessly for his mom, by always prioritizing her comfort.

-UPDATED JUL 10, 2024
+UPDATED OCT 18, 2024

 In a world where skilled performance is expected from employees, there is a thriving need for empathy, kindness and humane understanding, too.
 A supermarket, Sainsbury, has gone above and beyond for an aged worker with Alzheimer’s.
 Her son Doran Salomon took to X to gratefully share the store’s empathetic response towards his mother's condition.
 In a series of posts, the man revealed his mom’s heartbreaking story and how the supermarket came to her aid as a beacon light.
 “Wouldn't usually do something like this but there is a lot of good out there,” he wrote before explaining.